InterChart: Benchmarking Visual Reasoning Across Decomposed and Distributed Chart Information: The Benchmark

 The \emph{SPECTRA} subset evaluates a model's ability to integrate distributed information across visually distinct but thematically aligned synthetic charts.
 These scenarios simulate real-world reasoning, such as interpreting relationships between variables that evolve over time or across regions.

 \paragraph{Chart Construction} We created structured tables with shared axes to emulate real-world analyses (e.g., linking urban green space with happiness), ensuring that each table reflected plausible entity relationships across dimensions such as time, geography, or category.
 These base tables served as input to a two-step synthetic chart construction pipeline.
 First, we used Gemini 1.5 Pro to generate tabular data with natural variability across rows and columns, guided by template-based prompt scaffolds that preserved semantic consistency while allowing domain shifts (e.g., GDP vs. life expectancy).
 Second, the structured tables were rendered into visually diverse charts using a human-in-the-loop chart generation module.
 This included manual oversight to ensure balanced axis scales, legend consistency, and type diversity (e.g., bar-line overlays, multi-axis scales).
 The resulting charts preserved shared axes across pairs, promoting alignment in subsequent QA tasks.
-Through this pipeline, we generated synthetic yet realistic chart combinations that encouraged event-based correlation and cross-variable reasoning.

-\paragraph{QA Generation} We prompted the model to generate questions targeting \textit{low-level reasoning}, such as computing totals or averages; \textit{trend analysis}, including directional inferences and value predictions; and \textit{scenario-based inference}, such as multi-condition comparisons.
+The corresponding generation flow is detailed in Appendix - Figure~\ref{fig:s2} and Algorithm~\ref{alg:synthetic-simulation}.
+Through this pipeline, we generated synthetic yet realistic chart combinations that encouraged event-based correlation and cross-variable reasoning. \paragraph{QA Generation} We prompted the model to generate questions targeting \textit{low-level reasoning}, such as computing totals or averages; \textit{trend analysis}, including directional inferences and value predictions; and \textit{scenario-based inference}, such as multi-condition comparisons.
 We used a Python-enabled LLM agent to validate answers through intermediate computation before converting outputs into natural language.
 After validation, the \emph{SPECTRA} subset contains 1,717 QA pairs across 333 visual context sets and 870 unique charts.
 Table~\ref{tab:s2s3_summary} provides detailed distributions.